 Accordingly the process of establishing evidence in court in order to receive benefits is complicated by the fact that confirmation of a causal dependence between toxic substances and health damages is necessary.

 Due to a lack of a developed and consequently operated, non punitive Reporting System many incidents are not registered and potential health damages are not investigated.
+Apparently incidents are not reported for fear of negative consequences for the plaintiff caused by the particular airline.

 For permanent control and prevention in case of contamination it would be reasonable to install sensors which analyses the cabin air at all times.
 Reliable critical values or threshold values are essential for these measurements.
 These procedures could ensure a distinct improvement of cabin air quality.
 Up to the present, neither has the existing fleet of aircrafts been equipped, nor has a definition of critical measured values been specified.